fontsource/fontsource/registry/README.md

 Google’s explicit language lists override cmap detection.
 References without a language record are logged and omitted; other families are matched against the registry language requirements using the cmap shared by every source face.
+Reviewed corrections in `data/family-overrides.json` are applied after provider generation when character coverage alone would produce misleading language claims or an upstream specialist font has no useful specimen text.

 The [registry archive workflow](../.github/workflows/registry-archive.yml) runs after registry data changes.
 It copies the exact registry files and every